John William Warde: Chronology of death

 400 police officers and NYPD personnel responded to the emergency together with members of the Fire Department and volunteer helpers.
 Psychiatrist J. C. Presner was called by hotel management to make a plea to Warde, who was believed to be clinically depressed.
 Presner dropped a half-milligram of Benzedrine in glass after glass of water that Warde drank when NYPD Patrolman Charles V. Glasco handed each to him.
 Presner, aware that an apparently dehydrated Warde was repeatedly asking for and drinking water, hoped the successive very small doses of Benzedrine would alleviate his melancholia.
 Evidently, they did not.

-Patrolman Glasco was a Woodhaven, Queens resident whose NYPD job was in the “First District Traffic Summons Squad,” as the New Yorker (magazine) reported many years later.
+Patrolman Glasco was a Woodhaven, Queens resident whose NYPD job was in the “First District Traffic Summons Squad,” as the New Yorker reported many years later.
 At noon, Glasco was helping the NYPD sergeant who supervised him control the traffic jam that already had started outside the Gotham Hotel as a result of numerous pedestrians and motorists trying to look at whatever was going on.
 Both Glasco and the NYPD sergeant, standing on the street, noticed John Warde’s sister Katherine pleading with him to return to their room while she stuck her head through the window opening near Warde.
 (Room 1714 was used regularly by a wealthy Southampton, Long Island family surnamed Valentine that had befriended Warde in 1937 following a suicide attempt he had made that year.
 The room contained only one window.)
 Immediately wanting to help, NYPD Patrolman Glasco decided to pose as a civilian and then talk with Warde.
 The sergeant, agreeing this was a good plan, told Glasco, “You always was a pretty fair actor.
 It’s worth trying, anyhow.
 Go on up to Room 1714 and tell the lieutenant I sent you. …”